 Third, after you have learned about them, share your new 30-second elevator speech and LinkedIn profile.
 Ask them to use it when they talk about you.
 Be sure to have it ready to email to them.
 Teach them how to recognize your ideal business leads.
 You might even name a couple of prospects you are chasing, especially those who are in their network.
 Ask this person if he or she would be willing to introduce you to them or others in their network who match the same or similar criteria.

 Finally, follow up with this person regularly to see how things are going with his or her business.
 Be sure to have a referral in hand for them when you do.
-In other words, model the personal brand ambassador behavior you’d like to see do for you.
+In other words, model the personal brand ambassador behavior you’d like to see them do for you.

 “The successful networkers I know, the ones receiving tons of referrals and feeling truly happy about themselves, continually put the other person’s needs ahead of their own,” says Burg.

 Consistently look for ways to provide the people in your network value.
 Be patient, persistent and focus on others.
 In time, you’ll have your own army of personal brand ambassadors helping you create the new business opportunities you’ve always dreamed of.